 Depending on your symptoms, they may refer you to a specialist physiotherapist for pelvic muscle training as a first point of call.
 This can be very helpful, for example in managing stress incontinence.
 If you suffer from urinary incontinence and pelvic floor exercises don’t help, you may need more specialist treatment such as bladder training, medication or surgery.

 Likewise, if you have pelvic organ prolapse, your doctor will discuss the best options for you.
 These may include hormone treatment, pessaries or surgery.

-Pelvic floor dysfunction affects more women than men.
-But it can affect men too and lead to urinary and faecal incontinence, pelvic pain and sexual dysfunction such as erectile dysfunction, premature ejaculation and reduced penile sensation.
+Pelvic floor dysfunction affects more women than men, but it can affect men too.
+A weak pelvic floor can lead to urinary and faecal incontinence, pelvic pain and sexual dysfunction such as erectile dysfunction, premature ejaculation or reduced penile sensation.

 Common causes of pelvic floor dysfunction in men include ageing, lack of exercise, surgery for prostate cancer and being overweight.
 Male pelvic floor function is involved in coordinating ejaculation and pelvic floor therapy has been shown to improve control (over ejaculation).

 Pelvic floor muscle exercises may also be beneficial as a relevant component for erectile dysfunction.
 Always talk to a doctor if you have any concerns like pelvic pain, sexual dysfunction or pelvic floor weakness after surgery.